jessicarush/python-notes/deployment_digitalocean.md

 {more}
 ```

-Don't forget to reload ngnix whenever you make changes to teh config.
+Don't forget to reload ngnix whenever you make changes to the config.
 ```
 sudo systemctl reload nginx
 sudo systemctl restart nginx